leaf-node/ssd-spacer/README.md

 it should still require considerable strength and a large-handled screw driver to screw them in for the first time.

-Do not make the holes too big, unless you wish to use a nut.
+Do not make the holes too big unless you wish to use a nut.
 Otherwise the screw threads will not grip the plastic well and may fall out.

 * One way to increase the size of the screw holes is by carefully filing the plastic with a pointy metal file.